 Dr. Samuel Woolley is a writer, researcher, and professor whose work focuses on how new media tools get used for both freedom and control.
-His forthcoming book (January 2023), Manufacturing Consensus: Understanding Propaganda in the Age of Automation and Anonymity, is an in-depth exploration of social media and emergent technology that details the inner workings of modern propaganda.
+His most recent book (January 2023), Manufacturing Consensus: Understanding Propaganda in the Age of Automation and Anonymity, is an in-depth exploration of the people behind modern propaganda campaigns.

 Woolley is also the author of The Reality Game: How the Next Wave of Technology Will Break the Truth, a future-oriented primer discussing the ways digital disinformation and propaganda are already being spread using virtual reality, artificial intelligence and other novel technologies.
 He is the co-author, with Nick Monaco, of Bots, and co-editor, with Dr. Philip N. Howard, of Computational Propaganda.

-Beginning in 2013, Woolley and his collaborators began studying the ways in which social media platforms were being used to manipulate public opinion during major events around the globe.
+Beginning in 2013, Woolley and his collaborators began studying the ways in which social media platforms and digital tools including automation, AI, and algorithms were being used to sow propaganda during major events around the globe.
 Together, they created the Computational Propaganda Research Project (ComProp), now based at the Oxford Internet Institute, University of Oxford.
 Woolley is also the founder of the Digital Intelligence Lab at the Institute for the Future, a 50-year-old think-tank based in the heart of Silicon Valley.

 Prior to joining the faculty at UT, Woolley was the director of research of the ComProp Project at Oxford and the director of the Digital Intelligence Lab at IFTF.
-He has served as a research fellow at Google Jigsaw, a resident fellow at the German Marshall Fund’s Digital Innovation Democracy Initiative, a Belfer Fellow at the Center for Technology and Society at the Anti-Defamation League (ADL), a research fellow at the TechPolicy Lab at the University of Washington, an associate policy fellow at GLOBSEC, and a pre-doctoral fellow at the Center for Media, Data and Society at Central European University.
-He holds a PhD from the University of Washington-Seattle, an MA from the Claremont Graduate University, and a BA from the University of San Diego.
+He has served as a research fellow at Google Jigsaw, a resident fellow at the German Marshall Fund’s Digital Innovation Democracy Initiative, a Belfer Fellow at the Center for Technology and Society at the Anti-Defamation League (ADL), a research fellow at the TechPolicy Lab at the University of Washington, an associate policy fellow at GLOBSEC, a contributing author at the Brookings Institution’s Techstream, and a pre-doctoral fellow at the Center for Media, Data and Society at Central European University.
+His PhD is from the University of Washington-Seattle.

 Woolley lives in Austin, Texas with his wife, also named Sam, their son Penny, and their springer spaniel, Basket.
 He tweets from @samuelwoolley